gustavopsantos/Reflex/README.md

     {
 	// If you are loading scenes without addressables var scene = SceneManager.LoadScene("Greet", new LoadSceneParameters(LoadSceneMode.Single));
-	ReflexSceneManager.PreInstallScene(scene, builder => builder.AddSingleton("beautiful"));
+	ReflexSceneManager.PreInstallScene(scene, builder => builder.AddSingleton("Beautiful"));

 	// If you are loading scenes with addressables Addressables.LoadSceneAsync("Greet", activateOnLoad: false).Completed += handle =>
 	{
-		ReflexSceneManager.PreInstallScene(handle.Result.Scene, builder => builder.AddSingleton("beautiful"));
+		ReflexSceneManager.PreInstallScene(handle.Result.Scene, builder => builder.AddSingleton("Beautiful"));
 		handle.Result.ActivateAsync();
 	};
     }
 }
 ```
-18. Assign it to any gameobject at `Boot` scene
+19. Assign it to any gameobject at `Boot` scene
-19. Thats it, hit play while on `Boot` scene
+20. Thats it, hit play while on `Boot` scene
-20. When Greet scene is loaded, there should be 3 instances implementing string contract
+21. When Greet scene is loaded, there should be 3 instances implementing string contract
-21. So when Geeter is constructed, you should see log: `Hello beautiful world`
+22. So when Geeter is loaded, you should see the following log in the unity console: `Hello Beautiful world`

 ---